JBEI/edd/README.md

  5. `psql edd < convert.sql`

 ## Solr
- * TODO expand on this w/ documentation in other EDD project
- * Refer to documentation in the edd (perl) project for specifics on Solr setup.
  * Tests in this project make use of a `test` core, which will need to be created
     * Create a new data directory (e.g. `/usr/local/var/solr/data/test`)
     * Add new line to `solr.xml` using same studies `instanceDir` and new data directory

-TODO: how to install homebrew
-TODO: instructions on setting up server.cfg + template for server.cfg
-TODO: walkthrough on a clean mac